awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/service-vpc-endpoint-enabled.html](https://docs.aws.amazon.com/config/latest/developerguide/service-vpc-endpoint-enabled.html)

+**Schedule type:** Periodic

 **Parameters:**
 + `serviceName`: `ec2`

 This control checks whether a service endpoint for Amazon EC2 is created for each VPC\.
 The control fails if a VPC does not have a VPC endpoint created for the Amazon EC2 service\.

+This control evaluates resources in single account\.
+It cannot describe resources that are outside of the account\.
+Because AWS Config and Security Hub do not conduct cross\-account checks, you will see `FAILED` findings for VPCs that are shared across accounts\.
+Security Hub recommends that you suppress these `FAILED` findings\.

 To improve the security posture of your VPC, you can configure Amazon EC2 to use an interface VPC endpoint\.
 Interface endpoints are powered by AWS PrivateLink, a technology that enables you to access Amazon EC2 API operations privately\.
 It restricts all network traffic between your VPC and Amazon EC2 to the Amazon network\.
 Because endpoints are supported within the same Region only, you cannot create an endpoint between a VPC and a service in a different Region\.
 This prevents unintended Amazon EC2 API calls to other Regions\.